 While Melbourne’s CBD itself might seem as cold as a snowfield in winter, it might not be the most fun place to break out the skies.
-However, some of the country’s best snow resorts are located just a hop, skip and a jump out of the city.
-From for family-friendly flurries, to pro slopes, toboggan hills, and mountain lodges, we have rounded up the six best places to enjoy snow near Melbourne.
+However, some of the country’s best snow resorts are located just a hop, skip, and a jump out of the city.
+From family-friendly flurries to pro slopes, toboggan hills, and mountain lodges, we have rounded up the six best places to enjoy snow near Melbourne.

 1. Mt Buller

 Only three hours out of the hustle and bustle of Melbourne, Mt Buller is one of the most accessible snowfields, and also one of the busiest.
 However with space for over 7000 visitors, there is more than enough room for every snow bunny.
 For $50 entry to the Mountain, Buller is also a relatively affordable trip.
 Nestled at the foothills of Mount Buller is the quaint village of Mansfield.
 It is the ideal place for a secluded getaway, and the perfect base for day trips to Buller.
 To avoid the crowds, we’d suggest going during the week.
 Mansfield is also home to plenty of cafes and equipment hire shops offering snow chains and protective clothing for your trip.

 Boasting Australia’s largest skiable terrain, Falls Creek has slopes for everyone.
 From beginners to kids, intermediate skiers, and even pros, Falls Creek has over 90 runs to chose from.
 This includes the country’s longest green run, as well as many other more advanced slopes.
 In fact, it is even home to the National Cross Country Skiing Team.